Manasvi Mamgai: Humanity against terrorism concert

 Mamgai put together the "Humanity United against Terror" a Bollywood Charity Concert which took place on 15 October 2016 at NJ Exposition center in Edison, New Jersey.
 The concert was addressed by President-Elect Donald Trump.
 She even performed in it with Bollywood celebrities including Malaika Arora, Prabhu Deva, Sophie Choudry.

 Presidential inauguration performance

-Mamgai, along with Bollywood singing sensation Mika Singh, performed at Donald Trump's pre-inaugural Welcome Celebrations at Lincoln Memorial in Washington DC.
+Mamgai, along with Bollywood singing sensation Mika Singh, performed at 2017 pre-inaugural Welcome Celebrations at Lincoln Memorial in Washington DC.
 She led over a dozen Indian dancers performing to popular Bollywood numbers including the Oscar-winning "Jai Ho" of A R Rahman.
 The live event was played in front of 800,000 people and was telecast to over 2 billion viewers worldwide.
 Mamgai attended other Inaugural functions, including Trump's VIP Candle Light Dinner at Union Station.

 Diwali celebrations at The Oval office

 Mamgai attended the first time celebration of Diwali at The Oval Office in the presence of President Donald Trump on 17 October 2017.
 She is active in the RHC Immigration campaign to have equitable treatment for DALCA kids (300,000 legal childhood arrivals from India who lose their status at the age of 21) and reduce the Green Card backlog of hi-skilled legal immigrants based on merit.